 The Association of SAARC Speakers and Parliamentarians was formally launched in 1992 in Kathmandu.
 The Heads of State or Government at their Seventh SAARC Summit (Dhaka, April 1993) welcomed the initiative of the Speakers of Parliaments of SAARC countries in forming the Association.

 The Association is a Forum for exchange of ideas and information on parliamentary practices and procedures.
 Its main objectives are to strengthen people-to-people contacts with a view to achieving mutual understanding, trust and friendship among the people of SAARC countries and also to promote contacts, coordinate and exchange experiences among parliaments and Parliamentarians of SAARC countries.
-The Association has met in New Delhi (July 1995), Islamabad (October 1997), Dhaka (March 1999) and Colombo (March 2006), New Delhi (July 2011), Islamabad (November 2012) and Malé (December 2013).
+The Association has met in New Delhi (July 1995), Islamabad (October 1997), Dhaka (March 1999), Colombo (March 2006), New Delhi (July 2011), Islamabad (November 2012) and Malé (December 2013) and Colombo (October 2017).

 The Secretariat of the Association is housed by the country hosting the General Conference.